starkfell/100DaysOfIaC/articles/day.34.yaml.pipeline.in.azdo.how.md

 [Appendix - Multi-stage YAML Pipeline Example](#appendix---multi-stage-yaml-pipeline-example) </br>

 ## Getting Started with YAML Pipelines

-At the time of writing, Multi-stage YAML piplines is still in preview.
+At the time of writing, Multi-stage YAML pipelines is still in preview.
 Although you can still create YAML pipelines without enabling this preview, but you will most definitely utilize it.
 You may enable it for either your account, or for the entire organization in the Azure DevOps portal.

 I have also enabled the Experimental Themes preview.
 If the screenshots in this article differs from what you see in Azure DevOps portal, this is probably the reason.
 I encourage you to enable this preview too.
 I did find it has made the portal easier to navigate.

 To enable preview features, click on your profile avatar on the top right of the portal, and select ***Preview features***.
-Then select the scope from the drop-down list (either for yourself or for the entire organisation), and enable the preview features (as shown below).
+Then select the scope from the drop-down list (either for yourself or for the entire organization), and enable the preview features (as shown below).

 ![001](../images/day34/day.yy.yaml.pipelines.in.azure.devops.how.001.png)

-To create a blank pipeline, upi can either use the GUI interface via the portal (as shown below), or use AzureCLI.
+To create a blank pipeline, you can either use the GUI interface via the portal (as shown below), or use the Azure CLI.

 ![002](../images/day34/day.yy.yaml.pipelines.in.azure.devops.how.002.png)